 5 de Mayo is coming up and we take this opportunity to talk to you about (real) Mexican food and where to get the best in Playa del Carmen.
 If your idea of Mexican food is Taco Bell, you should definitely order one of the following dishes on your next vacation in Mexico!

-Also La Parilla entertains you with live Mariachi music.
+If what you are looking for is the tourist experience, with singing Mariachis and a folkloric decoration, La Parilla is the place to go.
 One of their specialties is cochinita pibíl, the most traditional plate of the Yucatán peninsula.
-It is made of pork meat baked in banana leafs, and marinated with Mayan seeds and spices.
+It is made of pork meat baked in banana leaves and marinated with Mayan seeds and spices.

 La Parilla is located at the corner of the 5th Avenue with Constituyentes.